aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 ### Contributor Workflow

-The following documents the lifecycle of work within Arista Validated Design (AVD).
+The following documents the lifecycle of work within Arista Validated Design (AVD):

 1. Open/request a feature enhancement or file a bug
   a.
 If bug, see [here](#reporting-bugs)